An ordering for the strength of functional dependence: Comparison of with related dependence orderings

 Recall that the conditional convex order is defined through the variability of conditional survival functions in the \emph{conditioning} variable.
 As discussed at the beginning of Section \ref{sec12}, another approach of constructing a dependence order for \(\xi\) is to study the variability of the conditional survival function in the \emph{conditioned} variable, i.e., to study the variability of the random variable

-for Lebesgue-almost all \(\uu\in [0,1]^p.\) Here, \(W\) is uniform on \((0,1)\) and independent from \((Y,\XX)\,.\) Similar to the maximum property of the conditional convex order, maximal variability in \eqref{eqvarY} (in convex order) corresponds to perfect dependence of \(Y\) on \(\XX\); see \cite[Proposition 3(ii)]{siburg2013}.
+for Lebesgue-almost all \(\uu\in [0,1]^p.\) Here, \(V\sim U(0,1)\) is independent from \(\XX\).
+Similar as for \(\preccurlyeq_{ccx}\), maximal variability in \eqref{eqvarY} (in convex order) corresponds to perfect dependence of \(Y\) on \(\XX\); see \cite[Proposition 3\,(ii)]{siburg2013}.
 However, a drawback of this approach is that the random variable in \eqref{eqvarY} is not constant for independent \(\XX\) and \(Y\).
 Hence, independence of \(\XX\) and \(Y\) cannot be identified with minimal elements in convex order.
 Moreover, a comparison of the random variables in \eqref{eqvarY} with respect to the convex order requires equal means, which is typically not the case for conditional distributions.
 To overcome the latter shortcoming, the idea in \cite{siburg2013} is to center the conditional distributions by subtracting conditional means.
 This leads to the concept of \emph{dilation order} defined by

 A stronger order, that implies the dilation order, is the \emph{dispersive order}, also discussed in \cite{siburg2013}.
-The following result can be extended to multivariate vectors \(X\) and \(X'\) with general distribution functions.
+The following result can be extended to arbitrary random vectors \(\XX\) and \(\XX'\).